 Successful pilots and business people have a lot in common — they are skilled communicators, develop plans for success, assess conditions, and anticipate change.
-Take your passion for flight to new heights with UFV Aviation’s Bachelor of Business Administration (BBA).
+Take your passion for flight to new heights with UFV Bachelor of Business Administration (Aviation).

 Earn an honours degree through a combination of academic excellence and completing an additional 12 upper-level (numbered 300-400) business credits beyond the program requirements.
 Courses from other areas can be counted with special approval.